 33) Methylene Blue

-Low doses of methylene blue protect the brain from disease by acting as an antioxidant in the mitochondria.
-It also acts as an artificial electron donor to complex I-IV of the mitochondria.
+Some people believe that low doses of methylene blue may protect the brain by acting as an antioxidant in the mitochondria.
+They claim it also acts as an artificial electron donor to complex I-IV of the mitochondria.
 However, no evidence backs them up.

 At low concentrations, methylene blue can interact with oxygen to form water, which would decrease the superoxide radicals produced during the process of oxidative phosphorylation.
-MB can also trap leaking electrons produced by mitochondrial inhibitors and preserve the metabolic rate by bypassing blocked points of electron flow, thus improving mitochondrial respiration [R, R, R].
+Some scientists think MB can also trap leaking electrons produced by mitochondrial inhibitors and preserve the metabolic rate by bypassing blocked points of electron flow, thus improving mitochondrial respiration.
+This theory remains unproven [101, 102, 103].

-In a rat model of cerebral ischemia, methylene blue was able to speed up the removal of damaged mitochondria from a cell prior to cell death (mitophagy) [R].
+In a rat model of cerebral ischemia, methylene blue was able to speed up the removal of damaged mitochondria from a cell prior to cell death (mitophagy) .